 - Can you use your own domain as part of the email address?
 Some providers don’t let you without some workarounds.
 For example, Gmail has different setups for both personal and business email domains.

 For privacy-focused decisions, look at where the data centers are.
-You’ll want to likely stay away from those hosting in ‘Five Eyes’ countries, and weigh up the options for ’14 Eyes’ countries.
+You’ll want to likely stay away from those hosting in ‘Five Eyes’ countries (Australia, Canada, New Zealand, United Kingdom, and United States) and weigh up the options for ’14 Eyes’ countries.
 We’d argue that choosing a host in the latter group is less of a concern, especially for central European data centers.

 Over the rest of this article, we’re going to look at some of the most popular, and feature-rich Gmail alternatives you can find.
-Let’s get into the four we’re going to look at:
+Let’s get into the five we’re going to look at:

 - Posteo.
 This is a German-based email host that likes to offer as much anonymity to its users as possible.